-5.04.6 District Secretary
+5.04.7 District Secretary

 The District Secretary shall be a Rotarian of District 6820 in good standing with his or her local Rotary Club.
+This position is recommended as a three-year term to assist with consistency of administration.

-5.04.7 District Treasurer
+5.04.8 District Treasurer

-The District Treasurer shall be a Rotarian in good standing in District 6820 and knowledgeable of generally accepted accounting procedures.
+The District Treasurer shall be a Rotarian in good standing in District 6820 and a qualified accountant.
+This position is recommended as a three-year term to assist with consistency of administration.